 - Additional writing samples

 The Office of Admission accepts applications on a rolling basis for each term.
-The application for 2021-2022 academic year will be available July 1.
+The application for 2021-2022 academic year is now available.

 - Oct.
 1 – Free Application for Federal Student Aid (FAFSA) available online